 You can maintain comfortable humidity levels in your home with the help of a humidifier.
 These devices add or remove moisture inside your home as needed, which prevents indoor air from becoming too dry or too moist.

 - Portable humidifiers can be moved to areas that need more moisture in winter, but keep in mind that you might need to invest in more than one if you have multiple parts of your home that are too dry.
 You also have to be careful to keep it clean and change the water in it regularly to prevent mold growth.

 - Whole-house humidifiers are installed inside homes in order to control humidity levels.
 These systems draw on plumbing to add moisture, so you don’t have to worry about changing or adding water to them.
 A whole-house humidifier is a good option if your entire home gets too dry in the winter months.

-If you need more information on humidifiers for your San Diego home, please contact Sherlock Heating & Air Conditioning.
+If you need more information on humidifiers for your San Diego home, please contact Sherlock Plumbing Heating & Air.